justinottesen/logicProject/README.md

 # Formal Proof Helper

 This is the repository containing the final project for CSCI 4420 - Computability & Logic, submitted by Justin Ottesen and Murray Copps.
 This project is a web app which assists users with Fitch-style proofs.
-After the user enters the premises and conclusion, at each step of the proof they will be prompted with an algorithm's best guess as to what the next step of the proof should be.
+The interface is very similar to the Fitch software used during the course, so we do not have specific usage instructions.
+Most of those instructions should apply.

 ## Features

 ### Roadmap

+The roadmap of goals for the project are below.
+Depending on time constraints, as well as difficulty of implementation, we may not reach all milestones, but at minimum, we hope to complete the first 3 steps.
+Steps 4 and 5 are reach goals, which would be nice to have.
+We also are only implementing propositional logic for simplicity.

 1. **Fitch Recreation** - The first step is to recreate a Fitch-style proof interface.
 This includes premises, conclusions, steps with justifications, introduction and elimination rules, and verifying correctness of steps and proofs.